vokimon/apunts/math/math-geometric-algebra.md

 https://www.youtube.com/watch?v=0bOiy0HVMqA (Addendum)
 https://www.youtube.com/watch?v=2hBWCCAiCzQ&list=PLVuwZXwFua-0Ks3rRS4tIkswgUmDLqqRy (From zero to Geo)

-Context:
+Close but different concepts:

-- Clifford Algebra: is the mathematical abstraction, not applied to phisics
+- Clifford Algebra: is the mathematical abstraction, not applied to physics
-- Algebraic geometry: not to be confused with.
+- Algebraic geometry: Algebraic description of geometries.
+Not to be confused with.

 What it can do for us: